ulissigroup/amptorch/README.md

 [![Build Status](https://travis-ci.org/ulissigroup/amptorch.svg?branch=master)](https://travis-ci.org/ulissigroup/amptorch)
 [![Coverage Status](https://coveralls.io/repos/github/ulissigroup/amptorch/badge.svg?branch=master)](https://coveralls.io/github/ulissigroup/amptorch?branch=master)
-# AMP - PyTorch Implementation
+# *AMPTorch*: Atomistic Machine-learning Package - PyTorch

-PyTorch is an open-source machine learning (ML) module for Python that provides flexibility and ease in developing, training, and optimizing various ML models (https://pytorch.org).
-The following package contains a PyTorch implementation of the *Amp* code that seeks to provide enhanced performance, speed, and flexibility as compared to the original code.
+PyTorch is an open-source machine learning (ML) module for Python that provides flexibility and ease in developing, training, and optimizing various ML models (https://pytorch.org). *AMPTorch* is a PyTorch implementation of the *Amp* code that seeks to provide enhanced performance, speed, and flexibility as compared to the original code.
 The implementation will do so by benefiting from state-of-the-art machine learning methods and capabilities to be optimized in conjunction with high-throughput supercomputers.

 This project is being developed at Carnegie Mellon University in the Department of Chemical Engineering, by Muhammed Shuaibi and Zachary Ulissi, in collaboration with Brown University's Andrew Peterson as part of the Department of Energy's *Bridging the time scale in exascale computing of chemical systems* project.